-Kevin Brown enters the fourth year of his second stint with the Gamecocks in the 2013 season.
+Kevin Brown enters the fifth year of his second stint with the Gamecocks in the 2014 season.
 His primary responsibility is working with the pole vaulters in addition to working with South Carolina's well-respected relay teams and sprinters.
 Brown is also the program's recruiting coordinator.

 While in his first stint at Carolina, Brown was named to the Team USA coaching staff for the 2003 Junior Pan American Games and served as an assistant coach during the competition in Barbados.
 In December 2002, he was voted to the Team USA staff by the USATF Coaches Championship Selection Committee, a group that selects national coaching staffs for International competition including the Pan American Games and Goodwill Games.
 Brown became the second USC assistant coach to serve as a part of a Team USA staff.